rocky-linux/documentation/docs/books/admin_guide/13-softwares.md

 **EPEL** (**E**xtra **P**ackages for **E**nterprise **L**inux) is an open-source and free community-based repository maintained by the [EPEL Fedora Special Interest Group](https://docs.fedoraproject.org/en-US/epel/) that provides a set of additional packages for RHEL (and CentOS, Rocky Linux, and others) from the Fedora sources.

-It provides packages that are not included in the official RHEL repositories, these are not included because they are not considered necessary in an enterprise environment or deemed outside the scope of RHEL, we must not forget that RHEL is an enterprise class distribution and desktop utilities or other specialized software may not be a priority for an enterprise project.
+It provides packages that are not included in the official RHEL repositories.
+These are not included because they are not considered necessary in an enterprise environment or deemed outside the scope of RHEL.
+We must not forget that RHEL is an enterprise class distribution, and desktop utilities or other specialized software may not be a priority for an enterprise project.

 ### Installation

-Installation of the necessary files can be easily done with the package provided by default by Rocky Linux.
+Installation of the necessary files can be easily done with the package provided by default from Rocky Linux.

 If you are behind an internet proxy: